Shifting perspectives: 5 books especially worth reading during the pandemic

 RODHAM BY CURTIS SITTENFIELD (DOUBLEDAY, APPROX €16.99)

-If ever there was a year to say ‘what if’, it has been 2020 (and some of this year so far too).
 The political unrest in the US has a knock-on effect the world over and here the author indulges us with much-needed fantasy: What if Hillary Rodham Clinton hadn’t married Bill?
 What if instead, he hadn’t held her back, marred by scandal and his own ambition?
 She was deemed “unlikeable” (though there’s little of the violent misogyny that was fuelled throughout her presidential campaign), would she have been more so in another life?

 Sittenfield takes loose strands of real-life and weaves them into a fictitious narrative.
 She meets Bill and they are together for a while, before his philandering ways see her run the other direction.
 There’s Obama, the looming threat of Trump – hers is an alternate life story that is wildly compelling.